requestum-team/symfony-api-edition/README.md

         return [
             new SearchHandler([
                'language',
-               'cities.name' // use the dot for fields of related entities ])
+               'cities.name', // use the dot for fields of related entities 'president_full_name' => ['president.firstName', 'president.lastName'] //use array to concatenate fields
+            ])
         ];
     }